DOB: c.1910 - 16 Nov 1998

 2000 Top 50 Collectable Artists, Australian Art Collector Magazine

-1998 State Living Treasures Award, Government of Western Australia: For Linda's unique contribution to the arts and culture and the teaching of the Gija language.
+1998 State Living Treasures Award, Government of Western Australia: For Queenie's unique contribution to the arts and culture and the teaching of the Gija language.

 1997 Queenie was honoured by being chosen, with eight other Australian artists, to create prints to commemorate the Olympic Games in Sydney